Tensor Processing Unit: History

+In 2013, Google recruited Amir Salek to establish custom silicon development capabilities for the company's datacenters.
+As founder and head of Custom Silicon for Google Technical Infrastructure and Google Cloud, Salek led the development of the original TPU (Google's first production chip), TPUv2 (the industry's first production deep-learning training chip), TPUv3, TPUv4, Edge-TPU, and additional silicon products including the VCU, IPU, and OpenTitan.

-According to Jonathan Ross, one of the original TPU engineers, and later the founder of Groq, three separate groups at Google were developing AI accelerators, with the TPU being the design that was ultimately selected.
-He was not aware of systolic arrays at the time and upon learning the term thought "Oh, that's called a systolic array?
-It just seemed to make sense."
+According to Jonathan Ross, one of the original TPU engineers, and later the founder of Groq, three separate groups at Google were developing AI accelerators, with the TPU, a systolic array, being the design that was ultimately selected.
+The TPU shares a genealogy with systolic array systems including the WARP.

+Norman P. Jouppi served as the tech lead and principal architect for Google's Tensor Processing Unit development, leading the rapid design, verification, and deployment of the first TPU to production in just 15 months.
+As lead author of the seminal 2017 paper "In-Datacenter Performance Analysis of a Tensor Processing Unit," presented at the 44th International Symposium on Computer Architecture (ISCA 2017), Jouppi demonstrated that the TPU achieved 15–30× higher performance and 30–80× higher performance-per-watt than contemporary CPUs and GPUs, establishing the TPU as a foundational platform for neural network inference at scale across Google's production services.

-The tensor processing unit was announced in May 2016 at Google I/O, when the company said that the TPU had already been used inside their data centers for over a year.
+The tensor processing unit was announced in May 2016 at the Google I/O conference, when the company said that the TPU had been used inside their data centers for over a year.
 Google's 2017 paper describing its creation cites previous systolic matrix multipliers of similar architecture built in the 1990s.
-The chip has been specifically designed for Google's TensorFlow framework, a symbolic math library which is used for machine learning applications such as neural networks.
+The chip was specifically designed for Google's TensorFlow framework, a symbolic math library used for machine learning applications such as neural networks.
 However, as of 2017 Google still used CPUs and GPUs for other types of machine learning.
 Other AI accelerator designs are appearing from other vendors also and are aimed at embedded and robotics markets.